javereec/personal-website/content/posts/credentials-the-container-for-personal-data.md

 ### JSON Web Token (JWT)

-Specified in [RFC7519](https://datatracker.ietf.org/doc/html/rfc7519), each JWT consists of a header and a payload, separated by a dot.
+Specified in [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519), each JWT consists of a header and a payload, separated by a dot.
 The payload contains the claims that make up the credential.
-A JWT can be secured using signatures as described in JSON Web Signatures [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515), and encrypted as described in JSON Web Encryption [RFC516](https://datatracker.ietf.org/doc/html/rfc7516).
+A JWT can be secured using signatures as described in JSON Web Signatures [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515), and encrypted as described in JSON Web Encryption [RFC 7516](https://datatracker.ietf.org/doc/html/rfc7516).

 Below is an example of a JWT secured with JWS.